 During teaching time, you'll be involved in discussions about the theoretical frameworks supporting work in different physical activities and learning environments.
 You'll then carry out independent study to further your understanding and knowledge, and explore particular issues in depth.

-Your work based learning will involve reflecting on how principles and concepts (e.g. teaching styles, differentiation, competition and motivation) can be applied across different physical activities according to the needs of learners including children, young people as well as adults.
+Your work-based learning will involve reflecting on how principles and concepts (e.g. teaching styles, differentiation, competition and motivation) can be applied across different physical activities according to the needs of all learners, from young children through to adults.

 “The FD/BA PEPA is a part-time work based degree, which allows you to work in a practical environment.
 The skills and knowledge that I've developed within my foundation degree have given me much more confidence within my PE teaching work place.
 Our lecturers are very approachable, and always willing to help.”

-Lucy Arman, Physical Education and Physical Activity Foundation Degree graduate, now studying Physical Education and Physical Activity, BA (Hons) Top-up
+Lucy Arman, Physical Education and Physical Activity Foundation Degree and BA (Hons) top up graduate

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.